THE CONCEPT OF PREFERRED MINERALS

 1. Supplying enough of the vital minerals.
 This is not easy today because even the best food is hybridized and much lower in minerals than it was 100 years ago.

-2. Nutritional balancing uses a diet of mainly cooked vegetables to provide a multitude of trace minerals.
+2. Development uses a diet of mainly cooked vegetables to provide a multitude of trace minerals.
 Human beings cannot extract enough minerals from raw vegetables, we find, no matter what other health benefits they may have.